• Skip to primary navigation

 peanut butter flapjacks

-These vegan flapjacks are salty-sweet thanks to the peanut butter and crunchy demerara sugar, syrupy, and oh so moreish.
-Perfect for after-school snacks, lunchboxes, as well as grab and go breakfasts.
+These easy vegan flapjacks are a salty-sweet flavour explosion thanks to the peanut butter and crunchy demerara sugar!
+They're perfect for after-school snacks, lunchboxes, as well as grab and go breakfasts.
+You might also like my no bake flapjack recipe.

 Cut peanut butter flapjack bars.

-Flapjacks are one of our go-to after school snacks in this house.
-I've made many variations over the years, but I think these vegan peanut butter flapjacks have to be my new favourite.
+Flapjacks are one of our go-to snacks in this house.
+I've made many variations over the years, but I think these sweet and chewy vegan peanut butter flapjacks are one of my favourites.

 👩🍳 Love flapjacks?
 Try these easy apple flapjacks when Bramleys are in season!